NagarajSundaramahalingam/ipl_data_analysis/README.md

 **Note:**

 *Few values are not exactly matching with the [iplt20.com](https://www.iplt20.com/stats/all-time) site results.
-Don't know how reliable the downloaded data or I might miss subtlety logic.
+Don't know how reliable the downloaded data or I missed subtlety logic.
 Sorry, cricket lovers.
 This repository is only to show few pandas function for analysis.*